-With special guest contributor Holly Pederson, MD When we talk about drugs for breast cancer, we often focus on medications used for treatment after a diagnosis.
+When we talk about drugs for breast cancer, we often focus on medications used for treatment after a diagnosis.
 But medications can play a major role in prevention, as well.
 A recent study of the drug anastrozole (Arimidex) has brought that role to light yet again.
-Below, my … Read More
+Below, my colleague Holly Pederson, MD, of Cleveland Clinic’s … Read More

 If there’s a common theme among the many breakthroughs in breast cancer surgery, it’s less and fewer.
 Thanks to advances such as the ones below, woman can have surgical treatment with fewer side effects, fewer procedures required, less recovery time and less risk.
 Best of all, these advances make treatment more effective than ever.
 1. … Read More

 As breast cancer care becomes more personalized, we are learning that not all patients need the same treatments.
 If you have breast cancer, you may be able to avoid the short- and long-term side effects of treatment and still have highly positive outcomes.
 Start by asking these five questions.